PROJECTS sumuganATprotonmailDOTcom slowtheory.org fugitive-radio.net

-Sumugan Sivanesan is an anti-disciplinary artist, researcher and writer whose interests include: migrant histories, minority politics, activist media, artist infrastructures and more-than-human rights.
-His artistic research project fugitive radio develops live collectively-realised modes of ‘performance-radio’ alongside a monthly podcast, ‘fugitive frequency’, concerned with anticolonial, migrant and queer issues and music. fugitive radio was initiated in Helsinki in partnership with Pixelache and with support from the Kone Foundation (2020–21).
-It participated in documenta fifteen (2022) curated by Jakarta-based collective ruangrupa as part of lumbung radio programmed by Station of Commons.
-Sumugan is currently in residence at the Jan van Eyck Academie, Maastricht.
+Sumugan Sivanesan is an anti-disciplinary artist, researcher and writer whose interests include: music, minority politics, activist media, artist infrastructures and more-than-human rights.
+His artistic research project fugitive radio proposes that “post-internet” experimental radio is a counter culture to the visuality of platform capitalism.
+It develops live collectively-realised modes of “performance-radio” alongside a monthly podcast, “fugitive frequency”, zines and texts. fugitive radio was initiated in Helsinki in partnership with Pixelache and with support from the Kone Foundation (2020–21).
+It participated in documenta fifteen (2022) curated by Jakarta-based collective ruangrupa as part of lumbung radio.

-He was selected to participate in the Onassis AiR collaborative research residency, School of Infinite Rehearsals, Movement I in Athens, September–October 2020.
+He was selected to participate in the Onassis AiR collaborative research residency, School of Infinite Rehearsals, Movement I, Athens, September–October 2020.

 In July 2022 he participated in the third Digital Naturalism Conference (Dinacon) hosted by the grassroots peace-building and social enterprise organisation DreamSpace Academy in Batticaloa, Sri Lanka.